Valentine Palmer

 As the great nephew of Charles Lightoller, the most senior member of the crew to survive the Titanic disaster, Valentine was a Titanic expert, and authored books on the subject.
 He also gave media interviews on the sinking, including on Channel 5's Live with Gabby on the subject.
 He died on 10 January 2022, at the age of 86.

 Valentine’s final project was as a producer and writer on the documentary The Session Man.
-Currently still in production, it covers the life and career of the famous rock pianist Nicky Hopkins.
+In production at the time of his death, it covers the life and career of the famous rock pianist Nicky Hopkins.